New Car Theft Odds Data for 2023: Which Models Are Most at Risk in the UK?

 In the case of the stealing process, the methods changed over time.
 In 2009, breaking the window was the most common approach.

 However, with the advent of better security systems, such cases dwindled.
-Nowadays, car thieves will look for unlocked vehicles.
+Nowadays, car thieves are looking for unlocked vehicles.
 While it may seem aggravating, remember that the overall number of cases decreased, while that of vehicle theft of cars with open doors remained more or less the same.